 Keep in mind, too, that you may have several options as to what to do with an inherited IRA, depending on your relationship to the original account holder.

 For instance, those who’ve inherited an IRA from a spouse can simply treat the account as their own, whereas others might need to perform an IRA rollover or simply cash out the account.
-As always, if you have specific questions and concerns, contact a qualified tax professional.
+As always, if you have specific questions and concerns, contact a financial advisor or qualified tax professional.

-Unfortunately, the Roth IRA 5-year rule is pretty well locked in with no exceptions.
+Unfortunately, the Roth IRA five-year rule is pretty well locked in with no exceptions for early distributions.
 However, there are some exceptions that can help you avoid the 10% early withdrawal penalty (though you’ll still pay income taxes if you break the five-year rule).
 Some exceptions to the 10% early withdrawal penalty include: